Last Update: August 27th, 2020

-Afterwards, retire to your hotel room.
-Tomorrow, another beautiful day waits…
+Return to your hotel; tomorrow, another beautiful day awaits.

-Next on the list, for fans of art, the Phi Centre is worth seeing!
-Their expositions that usually blend art and technology are odes to smart reflection and multisensory marvels.
+Next on the menu after that, art fans need to experience the sure-fire success that is Centre PHI!
+Their exhibits that blend art and technology are, more often than not, odes to intelligent reflection and multisensorial marvels.

-Finally, stay a little longer for dinner if you haven’t tried Gibby's (rustic), Maggie Oakes (contemporary), or Barroco (vintage and cozy).
-And don’t hesitate to come back, there is still much more to taste, see, and discover...
+Finally, stay long enough for one last supper if you haven’t yet tried Gibby's (rustic), Maggie Oakes (contemporary), or Barroco (vintage and plush)!
+And of course, don’t hesitate to come back, there is still much more to taste, see, and discover...